Frequently Asked Questions

 Your ACP Summary Document is meant to be shared and used:

-✓ Discuss it with your loved ones so they understand your wishes
+✓ Discuss it with your loved ones so they understand your wishes and their role

 Your ACP only works if the people who need it know it exists.